 Fil Menczer is one of the organizers of Hypertext 2009, the 20th ACM Conference on Hypertext an Hypermedia.
 The conference will be held June 29-July 1 at the Villa Gualino Convention Centre, on the hills overlooking Torino, Italy.
 Hypertext is the main venue for high quality peer-reviewed research on “linking.”
 The Web, the Semantic Web, the Web 2.0, and Social Networks are all manifestations of the success of the link.
 With a 70% increase in submissions, Hypertext 2009 will have a strong and diverse technical program covering all research concerning links: their semantics, their presentation, the applications, as well as the knowledge that can be derived from their analysis and their effects on society.
 The conference will also feature demos, posters, a student research competition, four workshops, and keynotes by Lada Adamic and Ricardo Baeza-Yates.

-We study the structure and dynamics of Web traffic networks based on data from HTTP requests made by users at Indiana University.
-Gathering anonymized requests directly from the network rather than relying on server logs and browser instrumentation allows us to examine large volumes of traffic data while minimizing biases associated with other data sources.
-It also gives us valuable referrer information that we can use to reconstruct the subset of the Web graph actually traversed by users.
+We study the structure and dynamics of Web traffic and social media usage patterns.
+One source of data is a stream of HTTP requests made by users at Indiana University (our Web traffic (click) dataset is available!).
+Gathering anonymized requests directly from the network allows us to examine large volumes of traffic data while minimizing biases associated with other data sources.
+However, we also leverage data from server logs and browser instrumentation.
+Referrer information is used to reconstruct the subset of the Web graph actually traversed by users.

-Our goal is to develop a better understanding of user behavior online and creating more realistic models of Web traffic.
+Our goal is to develop a better understanding of user behavior online and creating more realistic models of Web and social media browsing.
 The potential applications of this analysis include improved designs for networks, sites, and server software; more accurate forecasting of traffic trends; classification of sites based on the patterns of activity they inspire; and improved ranking algorithms for search results.

 Among our more intriguing findings are that server traffic (as measured by number of clicks) and site popularity (as measured by distinct users) both follow distributions so broad that they lack any well-defined mean.
 Actual Web traffic turns out to violate three assumptions of the random surfer model: users don’t start from any page at random, they don’t follow outgoing links with equal probability, and their probability of jumping is dependent on their current location.
 Search engines appear to be directly responsible for a smaller share of Web traffic than often supposed.
 These results were presented at WSDM2008 (paper | talk).